Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D premixed configuration

-In Figure \ref{fig:1dp_grionestep_temperature_phi1_ticl4_5e-2_Comp_Cons_nonCons} the temperature profile obtained with the energy-conserving model -- equations \eqref{eq:OneMixtContEnthalpyCons}-\eqref{eq:OneMixtContEnthalpy} and \eqref{eq:OneMixtDiscEnthalpy}-\eqref{eq:OneMixtDiscEnthalpyCons} -- is compared with the one obtained using the non-energy-conserving formulation -- generally used for fine particles when the concentration is low -- where the contribution of the nanoparticles to the enthalpy is neglected -- equation \eqref{eq:OneMixtContEnthalpyNonCons}.
-As expected the flame structure is significantly impacted.
-For only $5 \%$ of TiCl$_{4}$, the adiabatic temperature is increased by $95 \,$K when the conservative model is used compared to the non-conservative formulation.
-For higher injection rate typical of industrial conditions the effect is expected to be even higher.
-If one neglects the enthalpy of the particle phase in equations \eqref{eq:OneMixtContEnthalpyCons}-\eqref{eq:OneMixtContEnthalpy} and \eqref{eq:OneMixtDiscEnthalpy}-\eqref{eq:OneMixtDiscEnthalpyCons}, then the set of equations is non-conservative in essence and yields non-physical results.
+If one neglects the enthalpy of the particle phase $\tilde{h}_{\text{p}}$ in expression Eq. \eqref{eq:OneMixtContEnthalpyDiss}, then the set of equations is non-conservative in essence and may yield non-physical results.
 Indeed, exchanges of enthalpy occur between the gas and the particle phases, and thus neglecting $\tilde{h}_{\text{p}}$ yields for instance an erroneous temperature in the burnt gases.
+In Fig. \ref{fig:1dp_grionestep_temperature_phi1_ticl4_5e-2_Comp_Cons_nonCons} the temperature profile obtained with the energy-conserving model -- Eqs. \eqref{eq:OneMixtDiscEnthalpy} and \eqref{eq:OneMixtDiscHeatFlux} -- is compared with the one obtained using the non-energy-conserving formulation -- Eq. \eqref{eq:OneMixtContEnthalpyNonCons}.
+The mass-conserving model is kept in both calculations.
+As expected the flame structure is impacted.
+For only $5 \%$ of TiCl$_{4}$, the adiabatic temperature is reduced by $95 \,$K when the non-conservative model is used compared to the conservative formulation.
+The effect on flame temperature might appear modest for these conditions, as the adiabatic temperature is only modified by 7 \%.
+However, for higher injection rates, typical of industrial conditions, the effect is expected to be even higher.